 - Isaac Mendez on Heroes discovers an ability to paint the future.
 Unfortunately, Isaac is also a heroin addict who finds he can paint only when high.
 This effectively means that Isaac's ability is dependent on drug use, creating some awkward issues for him.
 Eventually, he gets himself clean and discovers that he can paint the future even when sober.

 - Happy Endings: One episode has Penny getting drunk, which gives her the power to speak and understand Italian.
 This isn't just a couple of drinks, either; she has to get wasted to get to the point where she can do this.
 She gets with a cute Italian guy this way, but he leaves her because he was traumatized by his father's alcoholism.
 (Side option: Alex starts lavishly eating ribs when smashed.
 Not as impressive.)

-- My Name Is Earl: Randy is an adept liar, con man and all-around competent at doing stuff, but only after he's had four beers.
-No more, no fewer.
+- My Name Is Earl: Randy is an adept liar, con man, and all-around competent at doing stuff, but only after he's had four beers.
+No more, no less.